 Exhibit 15 or more species representing four or more orders.
 Collection must be accurately labeled.
 Exhibitors must also include the Entomology 1 project manual, Teaming with Insects 1, with at least one completed activity for each year enrolled.
 The project manual must be attached to one of the exhibitor's cases.
-Rules for pinning and labeling insects are available from the Extension office.
+Rules for pinning and labeling insects are available at the following site: https://extension.entm.purdue.edu/401Book/default.php?page=home